 I have had minor allergic reactions to various commercially available nuts (brain fog & acne), plus they are difficult to harvest manually in nature, so they are not part of my diet.

-I eat a lot of avocado, which feels like it’s restructuring my fat-based systems.
-On a fruit diet, avocado can induce a strong “disassociative” experience, much like ketamine, except it feels deeply grounding in observing bodily processes.
+I eat a lot of avocado, which feels like it’s rebuilding the fatty fluid (chyle) of my lymphatic system.
+On a fruit diet, avocado can induce a strong “disassociative” experience, much like ketamine, except it feels grounding in observing bodily processes.
 Specifically, I begin to be aware of the both sides of my body at the same time, whereas I usually had a floating focus at isolated or scattered points.

-Durian, another fatty fruit, feels incredibly grounding and healing.
+Durian, another fatty fruit, feels deeply nourishing and healing.

 Recommended reading: Summary of The Durian Theory

 How long I have been eating this way:

 I have eaten a predominantly fruitarian diet for the last 1.5 years, though the transition I described started about 2.5 years ago.
 (At the time of this writing, I am 34.5.)